shakedzy/companion/docs/install.md

 ```

-## Keys file (optional)
+## Keys file
+**This is optional, and not required.**

 You may add a `keys.yml` file which will hold your OpenAI API key and/or a Google Cloud Service Account
 to be used to access these required services.
-This is optional, and is used only when you wish to override the local
+It allows you` to override the local
 OpenAI API key or Google Cloud SDK (or when they cannot be installed).

 Keys file example: